Saibabu77/Fraud-Detection-Using-Machine-Learning/README.md

    ```
 3. Run the Python script or notebook
 4. The trained model will be saved as `random_forest_fraud_model.pkl`
-5. Sample predictions will display fraud probabilities for unseen data
+5. Sample predictions will display fraud probabilities for unseen data.

 ## Notes